Koch Funeral Home staff members commitment to the community is a testament to their unwavering dedication to serving others

 Glenn enjoys classical music, golf, sailing and gardening.

 Glenn and his late wife, Margery, came to State College in 1973.
-They have two children, Stephen C. Fleming, and his wife, Laura, who live in State College and his daughter, Rebecca L. Fleming, of Evergreen, Colorado.
+They have two children, Stephen C. Fleming, and his wife, Laura, who live in State College and his daughter, Rebecca L. Ashby, and her husband, Andy, of Evergreen, Colorado.
 Glenn also has 4 grandchildren.

 John H. Jay Herrington - Funeral Director, Funeral Service Manager